National Indigenous History Month

 Interact with this virtual map and discover the First Nations, Inuit and Métis peoples who may live around you.

-Sign up to receive the Town of Pelham Newsletter
+Sign up to receive Town of Pelham news and alerts

 Stay up to date on the Town's activities, events, programs and operations by subscribing to our eNewsletters.